kdlee02/machine_learning_exam/README.md

 # machine_learning_exam

-1. [Objective] Write a Python program using numpy to perform specific image processing tasks on a color image.
+1. Write a Python program using numpy to perform specific image processing tasks on a color image.
 The tasks include converting a color image to grayscale and performing image flipping operations.